 Doc fulfils a unique role in Tom Clancy’s Rainbow Six Siege as the defensive team’s medic.
 In a game where everyone’s trying to kill each other, Doc just wants to save his teammates lives with his hypodermic shots.
 He is of course no slouch when it comes to dishing the damage on enemies trying to kill his teammates, so this guide will show you exactly what he has to offer.

 Doc operator guide

 For newer players, Doc could be quite the handful, especially if you’re more used to running around and shooting enemies.
-Of course, our Rainbow Six Siege guide explicitly says why you shouldn’t do that anyway, but Doc’s role is to keep somewhat back in case your team gets injured or needs that extra boost.
+Of course, our Rainbow Six: Siege guide hub explicitly says why you shouldn’t do that anyway, but Doc’s role is to keep somewhat back in case your team gets injured or needs that extra boost.

 Doc’s Weapon Loadouts

 Doc has access to the SG-CQB pump-action shotgun, the P90 submachine gun and the MP5 submachine gun.
 You can do a fair bit of damage roaming around with the shotgun, but the MP5 is arguably the better gun in most circumstances.
 The P90 may have a better firing rate and capacity, but the stability is not particularly great.
 As for sidearms, he has the P9 and the LFP586.
 As the LFP586 is a Magnum revolver, it has high damage at the cost of recoil and capacity, so the P9 is more universally useful.

 The rest of Doc’s loadout can include either the barbed wire or the bulletproof camera.
 Either is a viable option really as the camera provides intel while the barbed wire slows down oncoming enemies.